More

 What Are the Risks of Using a Zero WR Strategy in a Dynasty Startup?

-Plus, in all likelihood, the running backs didn’t work out as well as you expected.
-They’re going to be a year older, and one year in a running back’s life is equivalent to two and a half in a wide receiver’s.
+Plus, in all likelihood, the RBs didn’t work out as well as you expected.
+They’re also going to be a year older, and one year in a running back’s life is equivalent to two and a half in a wide receiver’s.

 The NFL changes quickly, especially at running back.
 Going with a Zero WR strategy can give you a substantial edge early in your dynasty tenure.
-Make sure you are fully prepared and know the pros and cons heading into your dynasty startup draft.
+Just know that even if you get it right, you’re setting yourself up to rebuild within the first 2-4 years.
+Make sure you’re fully prepared and know the pros and cons heading into your dynasty startup draft.